-Sales operations helps add structure to any sales department.
-The work of the sales operations team can help you constantly optimize workflows and boost results.
-But when does it make sense to create a sales operations team?
+Sales ops helps add structure to any sales department.
+The work of the team can help you constantly optimize workflows and boost results.
+But when does it make sense to create a sales ops team?

-But as a sales department continues to mature, it will be time to think about creating a sales operations team.
+But as a sales department continues to mature, it will be time to think about creating a team.
 This team can offer strategic guidance that brings order to chaos and improves results.